hiiamboris/red-spaces-gitlab-mirror/creators.md

 ### Test your widgets in [VID/S Polygon](programs/vids-polygon.red)

 Put them into containers, e.g. into a `row` inside a `column`, and see how they work with automatic sizing.
 Try resizing the window.

+## Ready for battle?

+There's a [step by step practical guide](widgets/guide.md) to writing a new widget, with common mistakes, problems and solutions.